cylc/cylc-doc/src/glossary.rst

       * :term:`job`
       * :term:`job script`

+   job runner
    batch system
-      A batch system or job scheduler is a system for submitting :term:`jobs <job>` onto a compute platform.
+      A job runner (also known as batch system or job scheduler) is a system for submitting :term:`jobs <job>` onto a compute platform.

+      Job runners are set on a per-platform basis in :cylc:conf:`global.cylc[platforms][<platform name>]job runner`.

       See also: